sorooshdp/first-project/README.md

 # my first project

-a simple responsive wesite developed with HTML and CSS, using features like
+a simple responsive website developed with HTML and CSS, using features like

 - css grid
-- flex box
+- flexbox
 - media queries
 - animation
--

 #preview